valkey-io/valkey-doc/topics/cluster-spec.md

 the primary in the other shard will automatically attempt to update its migrating/importing state to correctly pair with the newly elected primary.
 If this update is successful, the ASK redirection will continue functioning without requiring administrator intervention.
-In the event that slot migration fails, administrators can manually resume the process by running the command `valkey-cli --cluster fix <ip:port>`.
+In the event that slot migration fails, administrators can manually resume the interrupted slot migration by running the command `valkey-cli --cluster fix <ip:port>`.

 Additionally, since Valkey 8.0, replicas are now able to return `ASK` redirects during slot migrations.
 This capability was previously unavailable, as replicas were not aware of ongoing slot migrations in earlier versions.